-Now that we're no longer confined to our homes due to lockdowns, we're bound to feel happier in them.
-We enjoy our living spaces because we're not in them ALL the time — but have you ever wondered which interior design styles are the happiest of them all?
+Now that we're no longer confined to our homes 24/7, we've started to really enjoy being in our living spaces, simply because we're not in them ALL the time.
+But have you ever wondered which interior design styles are the happiest of them all?

 - Mid-century modern

 In other words, not any of these popular styles: traditional, industrial, glam, coastal, minimalist, maximalist, Scandi or boho.